zac850/rock-paper-scissors-game/README.md

 ## Prerequisites
 * Anaconda 3.7+
-* Python 3.7+
+* Python 3.8+

 ## Setup
 First, download (clone) to your desktop

-Then, in your command line (like Terminal), create a virtural enviroment (you only need to do this the first time):
+Then, in your command line (e.g. Terminal), create a virtural enviroment (you only need to do this the first time):

  ```sh
  conda create -n rock-paper-scissors python=3.8